pyrex8/atari_pygame/README.md

 *place_digit(screen, x, y, digit, color)*

 A built in function to print digits using playfield graphics.
 This was one of the earliest and crudest scoring methods.
 On an atari this requied ROM and quite a bit of coding work.
 This function is to take the tedium out of doing this manually.
+Since this is drawn as a playfield object, collision with other objects is possible.

 *number(screen, x, y, value, color)*

 Takes the place_digit() function one step further by printing a complete integer.

+*playfield(screen, y, height, data, color, left, right)*

+This is the playfield drawing function.
+To make life easier on the programmer the 20 bit data of a half playfield is not flipped like the atari 2600.
+The bits are WYSWYG.
+The playfield function can be used to draw a half playfield on either side, a mirrored or repeated graphic using the left and right values: 0 = off, 1 = on, non inverted, and 2 = inverted.

+*ball(screen, x, y, width, height, color)*

+Ball is simplified by having an x, y, width, and height.
+The only "valid" widths are 1, 2, and 4 but the function is not limited to this so it is up to the programming to decide whether to enforce restrictions that emulate an atari 2600.

+*missile0(screen, x, y, width, height, color)*

+Identical to ball function.

+*missile1(screen, x, y, width, height, color)*

+Identical to ball function.

 =================